Kir89/spark-books-analysis/README.md

 ## What to do next

 There are always things to do and to improve.
 Here is a list of some things I could do, but I didn't:
-1. Proper logging management: in the code I always used to write messages on stdout.
+1. Proper logging management: in the code I always write messages to stdout.
 You should avoid this and use a logging library.
 2. Parsing arguments: there are a lot of libraries that allow elegant parsing of input arguments and prompting.
-However I did not have time to use it.
+However I did not have time to use any of it.
 3. Improve parsing data.
 As mentioned in the "Data considerations", there are still some rows that are unusable and must be filtered because of null values on casted values.
 This could be improved.
 4. More granularity for exit codes, to detect failures in DB connections, for example.

-If you were surfing the web and you stumbled on this repo, or if you were searching the Internet to find an example about Spark, I hope this could give you at least some food for thought
+If you were surfing the web and you stumbled upon this repo, or if you were searching the Internet to find an example about Spark, I hope you enjoyed the read, or that, at least, you found in this repo some food for thought. :)